VishvasRanjan/Detection-of-Diabetic-Retinopathy/README.md

 ---

-*Thanks for checking out our proof‑of‑concept!
+*Thanks for checking out!
 I hope it sparks new ideas in DR detection.*